 If you are using WordPress, try to use some of the following plugins:

 - Yoast WordPress SEO – This allows you optimise your WordPress site with just one plugin.
-It is the most complete SEO plugin for WordPress available today offers you everything you need to optimise your site.
+It is the complete SEO plugin for WordPress available today offers you everything you need to optimise your site.
 It is also free.
 The Yoast plugin allows you to easily set up Twitter card approval and adds Facebook open graph metadata etc.

 - Local SEO for the WordPress SEO by Yoast – This helps your website get listed on local Google search results

 - W3 Total Cache- The only WordPress Performance Optimization (WPO) framework; designed to improve user experience and page speed.

 - BJ Lazy Load – Lazy loading makes your site load faster and saves bandwidth.
 Uses jQuery and degrades gracefully for non-js users.
 Works with both images and Iframes

 - Facebook – This plugin adds Facebook social plugins to your WordPress site.
 Associate your WordPress site with a free Facebook application identifier to enable advanced features such as automatically sharing new posts to an author’s Facebook Timeline or your site’s Facebook Page

 - Arevico Facebook Page Promoter Lightbox – Let your visitors should know about your Facebook page.
 With this plugin, you can display a preconfigured Facebook Fan Page-Like etc.

 - A social networking plugin such as ShareThis.
 Features Social Analytics, Open Graph Sharing and the Hovering Bar

 - Jetpack – This is a WordPress plugin that supercharges your self-hosted WordPress site with the awesome cloud power of WordPress.com.